Summer Law Intern Program - Conditions of Employment

 I have a disability and would like to be considered through the "Schedule A" hiring process (5 C.F.R. § 213.3102(u)).

 The Office of Personnel Management advises that the Schedule A hiring authority for people with disabilities cannot be used to fill Pathways Programs positions, which includes the Summer Law Intern Program positions for current law students.
 The Pathways Programs and the Schedule A authority for persons with disabilities are two separate hiring authorities with separate eligibility requirements and hiring processes.
 An applicant with a disability may apply to the SLIP by following the instructions found in the job opportunity announcement on USAJOBS or on this website.
 When doing so, students with disabilities are considered for SLIP positions in the same manner as other, non-disabled students in accordance with the provisions of 5 C.F.R. part 302.
-The Department is, of course, required to provide reasonable accommodations, as required by law.
+The Department provides reasonable accommodations, as required by law.

 For more information regarding hiring individuals with disabilities, see the Disability Hiring webpage.